jtabone16/onetext-takehome/README.md

 - Ability to search and filter steps and events
 - More robust validation and error handling e.g. if user imports a faulty JSON eg steps with the same name
 - Better tooltips on hover of tree nodes, was having trouble rendering tooltips with React D3 Tree
-- Add a "Save" button to save the flow to local storage
-- Add a "Reset" button to clear the flow
 - Pick a better color scheme, I do have some design chops, but I wanted to focus on functionality and UX first and foremost.
 Working with OneText brand colors would be fun!
 - Indicate that a step or event is being hovered over in the tree/builder view
 - Indicate that a step or event is being hovered over in the form view